What Is Alcoholic Hepatitis?

 - Medical history.
 Your doctor may ask about your medical past to see if there’s reason to believe you may have alcohol-related liver problems.

 - Questionnaire.
-He’ll ask you questions to determine if your drinking has become a problem.
+They’ll ask you questions to determine if your drinking has become a problem.

 - Blood tests.
 These will check your liver enzymes.
 Abnormally high levels are a sign of liver damage.